">

 Measurement and return

-We assess whether the measurement in place can reliably connect spend to commercial outcomes.
-Where the data supports it, we run an independent analysis using the same open-source modelling tools used by Google and Meta.
+The measurement in place is assessed for whether it can reliably connect spend to commercial outcomes.
+This includes the platforms whose performance is being measured by tools they themselves often supply.
+Where the data supports it, an independent analysis is run using the same open-source modelling tools used by Google and Meta.
 A defensible range — the kind of evidence a CFO can work with.

 The engagement happens once.
 Every marketing decision made after it is better informed than every one that came before.

-The output is a detailed report.
-It answers these questions, sets out what should change, and the evidence behind it.
+The output is a report.
+It answers the question the engagement started with, sets out what should change, and the evidence behind it.

 Background

-We have worked client-side, in creative agencies, and inside one of the big five media agency networks — across brands including Vodafone, Unilever, Diageo, Microsoft, Coca-Cola, Centre Parcs and Holland & Barrett.
-We have built and run agencies and managed the P&L.
+Verso Insights draws on twenty years of experience across client-side, creative agencies, and one of the big five media agency networks — working with brands including Vodafone, Unilever, Diageo, Coca-Cola, Microsoft, Meta, Lululemon and BoConcept.

 The problems in this system sit in the gaps between the different parts.
 In most organisations, nobody's role is to join those things together and give the board a clear answer.
-That is what we do.
+That is what Verso Insights does.